apache/drill/_docs/architecture/010-architecture-introduction.md

 Drill provides an extensible architecture at all layers, including the storage plugin, query, query optimization/execution, and client API layers.
 You can customize any layer for the specific needs of an organization or you can extend the layer to a broader array of use cases.
-Drill provides a built in classpath scanning and plugin concept to add additional storage plugins, functions, and operators with minimal configuration.
+Drill uses classpath scanning to find and load plugins, and to add additional storage plugins, functions, and operators with minimal configuration.